top of page

 EA 5986

-It is carved from one piece of wood.
-Such tools were used for smoothing plaster, for example in painted tomb chapels, or on the surface of mud brick house walls.
+Carved from one piece of wood.
+Such tools were used for smoothing plaster, for example in painted funerary chapels or on the surface of mud-brick house walls.

 Height: 5.8 cm